OpenAutomateOrg/OpenAutomate.Backend/README.md

 # OpenAutomate Backend

-OpenAutomate is a distributed automation platform that allows organizations to create, manage, and execute automation tasks across multiple machines.
+OpenAutomate is an automation platform that allows organizations to create, manage, and execute automation tasks across multiple machines.
 This repository contains the backend components of the OpenAutomate platform.

 ## Architecture Overview

-OpenAutomate follows a distributed microservices architecture with centralized management.
+OpenAutomate follows a centralized orchestration platform with distributed execution architecture.
 The system consists of:

 - **Web-based control panel** (frontend)
 - **Backend API services** (this repository)
 - **Worker services** for job processing
 - **Distributed bot agents** that execute automation tasks on target machines

+The platform uses a client-server model where the central components (server) are hosted by OpenAutomate, while the execution agents (clients) are deployed and hosted by customers on their own infrastructure.
+Customers control how many agents they deploy based on their needs.

 The platform is built as a multi-tenant system where each organization represents a tenant, with data isolation implemented through tenant filtering.